 As an international student coming to the Netherlands, it is very important to create a Dutch bank account.
 Many shops do not accept credit cards and because of the current technology, cash is no longer often used as a means of payment.

-When opening a Dutch bank account, there will never occur any problems when paying your groceries.
 The condition to open an account is that you live in the Netherlands and are registered with a municipality.
-In addition, you must have a Citizen service number or a residence permit.
-If you are not registered at a municipality and you do not have valid identity papers, it is impossible to open an account.
+In addition, you must have a Citizen service number (BSN) and a residence permit if you are from a non-EU country.
+If you are not registered at a municipality and you do not have valid identity papers, it is not possible to open an account.

 Health is crucial!
 Also when coming to Amsterdam.
 Click on the options below for more information about general practitioners and dentists.